paulgarces/MyUberData/README.md

 ---

 ### 📊 3.
 Visualizations
-All graphs are saved in the `MyGraphs/` folder:
+All graphs are saved in the `MyGraphs` folder:
 - Distribution of trip durations
 - Trips per hour of the day
 - Trips per day of the week